• Skip to primary navigation

 How To Cook Hash Quickly

-If using leftover sweet potatoes and bacon in the recipe below, skip sauteing the ingredients separately and simply heat them all together in a pan with the onion, bell pepper and kale.
+If using leftover sweet potatoes and bacon in the recipe below, skip sauteing the ingredients separately and simply heat them all together in a pan with the onion, bell pepper, and kale.
 Then just add eggs!

-The Best Way To Cook The Eggs
+The Best Way To Cook Eggs On Top Of Sweet Potato Hash

 adding eggs to the sweet potato hash